A Theoretical Analysis of Test-Driven Code Generation: Selection via environment after generation

-In practice, precisely evaluating $p(\mathcal N_c^s)$ or even $\mathrm{sim}_{p,e}^s$ is prohibitively expensive due to requiring integration over $\mathcal V^*$.
-An effective fallback is provided by Monte Carlo estimation: \begin{definition}[Monte Carlo Estimators] Let $c_i \sim p(c)$ and $t_j \sim p(t)$ i.i.d.
-We define the Monte Carlo estimators:
+In practice, precisely computing $\mathrm{sim}_{p,e}^s$ and $p(\mathcal N_c^s)$ is prohibitively expensive due to requiring integration over the combinatorial $\mathcal V^*$.
+An effective fallback is provided by Monte Carlo estimation: \begin{definition} For $c_i \sim p(c)$ and $t_j \sim p(t)$ i.i.d., we define the Monte Carlo estimators:

 \end{definition}